b3rt1ng/NOVA/README.md

 ### 💫 Is there something you will improve 💫
 Improvement done:
 - Fast nework scan
-- Detect the gateway
+- Detect the gateway and yourself
 - Detect interface in monitor mode
+- verbose

 Work in progress:
-The network scan launch some thread to know wich ip is up on the network. some ping might take longer that expected and sometime you will miss some hosts.
-I plan on making a verbose system later to adjust it manually.

 For the moment it only scan your network, there is no arp spoof or deauth system.
 I try to make it as simple as possible and easy to use.
-I don't wan to use too much external library to make it accessible and easy to modify for anyone from beginner to advanced programmer.
+I don't want to use too much external library to make it accessible and easy to modify for anyone from beginner to advanced programmer.

 Because I want the script to be easy to modify and understandale to everyone, I do not make my programming object oriented. sorry :(
 ## License